-- Delivery of age-specific PSHE programme within tutor time, timetabled lessons and at periods of the year given this aim. - Delivery of cultural capital topics in tutor time.
+- Delivery of age and ability specific PRSHE programme within tutor time, timetabled lessons and at periods of the year given this aim. - Delivery of cultural capital topics.

 Further tolerance and harmony between different cultural traditions by enabling students to acquire an appreciation of and respect for their own and other cultures.